Crispy Shrimp Sushi Bowl Recipe

 Behind the Recipe

 This recipe was created to capture the texture and flavor of crispy shrimp sushi in a bowl format.
-Frying the shrimp in panko gives them a light, crunchy coating, while seasoning the rice with vinegar, soy sauce, and sesame oil keeps the base flavorful but not overpowering.
+Frying the shrimp in panko gives them a light, crunchy coating, while seasoning the rice with vinegar, sugar, and salt keeps the base flavorful but not overpowering.

 Why You’ll Love This Recipe